casper-network/docs/source/docs/casper/concepts/accounts-and-keys.md

 :::tip

-The payment amount varies based on each deploy and the network's [chainspec](../../concepts/glossary/C.md#chainspec).
+The payment amount varies based on each deploy and network [chainspec](../concepts/glossary/C.md#chainspec).

 :::